group influence, decision process, household decisions, roles

 - The parents review store catalogs and note prices (information gatherer)

 - Parents jointly decide what to buy for kids (decider)

 - Kids gets toys/gifts at Christmas (user)

 - Kids now want extra accessories for their new toys/gifts (initiating next purchase)

-Other purchase decisions for you to consider.
-Who are are the possible players and roles and why?
+Here are some other purchase decisions for you to consider – who are the possible players and roles and why?

 1 = A new family car